Formulas | Formula library

 Display zip code based on Remote work location

-This example for a formula field takes the zip code of the team member's home address if the work location type called Remote is selected and the value of another custom field is true.
-The work location type is determined using a custom picklist field and its display is also determined by a checkbox field Display Home Address in GAL being true.
+This example for a formula field takes the zip code of the team member's home address if you select the work location Remote.
+It also needs the value of another custom field is true.
+The system determines the work location type using a custom picklist field.
+It also determines its display by a checkbox field Display Home Address in GAL being true.

 Display home zip code for Remote work location